Skip to content

 Third-party tokens (Gmail, bank access if we add it) are encrypted at rest with AES-256-GCM and only decrypted inside our server functions.
 Client secrets never touch the browser.

-Dependents are recipients, not tenants
+Trusted contacts are limited helpers, not tenants